vuw-research-computing/raapoi-docs/docs/examples/anaconda.md

 Conda environments are beyond the scope of this example, but they are a good way to contain all the dependencies and programs for a particular workflow, in this case, idba.

-Install idba in our conda environment.
+Install idba in our conda environment.  ** Note that best practise is to do the install on a compute node ** We'll just do it here on the login node for now - the code will run slower on the compute nodes as a result!

 ```bash
 conda install -c bioconda idba